caicindy87/sfo-web-030920/38-rails-api-sockets/README.md

-# WebSockets with a Rails API and React frontend (ActionCable)
+# WebSockets with a Rails API and React Frontend (ActionCable)

 ## What are WebSockets?